 While you can share your apartment with a roommate, you must split the rent evenly—half for two people, in thirds for three people, and so on—even if that person has a bigger room or other perks.

-According to the Metropolitan Council on Housing, rent-stabilized tenants must charge roommates by evenly dividing the total rent by the number of tenants.
-[Editor's Note: A previously published version of this article said that charging your roommate extra would be grounds for eviction.
-In fact, you'd only get evicted if you were subletting the apartment, i.e. renting it out and not living there at the same time.]
+Rent-stabilized tenants must charge roommates by evenly dividing the total rent by the number of tenants.
+However, charging your roommate extra is not grounds for eviction.
+You'd only get evicted if you were subletting the apartment, i.e. renting it out and not living there at the same time.

 8. Who can you add to the lease?
 Who can take over the apartment?